Current research projects

 Consultancy and industry experience

-Our regional weather and ocean hydrodynamic forecasts are based on the West Scotland Coastal Ocean Modelling System (WeStCOMS) and since 2015 are running in operational mode on a Samhanach High Performance Computing Cluster at SAMS.
+Our regional weather and ocean hydrodynamic forecasts are based on the West Scotland Coastal Ocean Modelling System (WeStCOMS).
+Since 2015 it is running in operational mode on a Samhanach High Performance Computing Cluster and accessible via SAMS data services.
 WeStCOMS was developed by Dr Dmitry Aleynik with financial support from multiple academic research funding sources.
-This un-precedently high horizontal and temporal resolution modelling product is capable to deliver a precise and substantially reliable basis to contribute to regional sustainable growth in the marine economy sector, aligned with environmental impact assessment studies, natural hazards and rescue respond and mitigation measures.
+This unprecedented high horizontal and temporal resolution modelling product is capable of delivering in real time a precise and substantially reliable basis to contribute to regional sustainable growth in the marine economy sector, aligned with environmental impact assessment studies, natural hazards and rescue respond and mitigation measures.

-Recently, SAMS has been engaged to provide information to accompany planning applications for a new and expansion of existing fish farm sites, increasing production capacity of well-established distillery plant and developing of the operational early warning harmful algae prediction system for regional aquaculture industry (www.habreports.org).
+Recently, SAMS has been engaged to provide information to accompany planning applications for a new and expansion of existing fish farm sites, increasing production capacity of well-established distillery plant and developing of the operational early warning harmful algae prediction system for regional aquaculture industry.

 Accessing consultancy services from SAMS